 A water heater's tank can act as a settling basin for solids suspended in the water.
 It is therefore not uncommon for hard water deposits to accumulate in the bottom of the tank.
-If allowed to accumulate, these solids can cover the gas control (thermostat) sensors, causing the sensors to operate erratically.
-Because accumulated solids can prevent the gas control (thermostat) sensors from accurately reading the water temperature, the water at the fixture can be hotter than the gas control (thermostat) dial setting.
 It is suggested that a few quarts of water be drained from the water heater's tank every month to clean the tank of these deposits.